-Scroll down to send us your photo and a description of the kindness you’ve given.
+to send us your kindness idea or photo and a description of the kindness you've given.

-I get my friend’s jacket every lunch and playtime when he leaves it on the basketball court. – Zac
+I get my friend's jacket every day at lunch when he leaves it on the basketball court. - Zac

 I cleaned up my neighbours front yard and left a card in their letterbox. - Reece

-I mopped the floors and wiped down the benches and cupboards to surprise my mum. – James
+I mopped the floors and wiped down the benches and cabinets to surprise my mum. - James

 I gave my brother a pea on a Kindness Card 'cause he likes them. - Mitchell